 St Albans Museums and Galleries Trust, in partnership with St Albans Museums and the University of Hertfordshire, launched the “renaissance: St Albans” project.

-This campaign is to realise the once in a lifetime opportunity to develop an exceptional new museum and gallery of national and international significance.
+This campaign was to realise the once in a lifetime opportunity to develop an exceptional new museum and gallery of national and international significance.

 The new museum and gallery is located in the city centre Grade II* Town Hall.
-It opened on 8 June 2018, we are still working to raise the final bit of funding to find to support it over the first few years.
-Find out more here.
+It opened on 8 June 2018.
+The Trust raised over £1.6 million towards the project.

 In July 2013 the St Albans Museums and Galleries Trust received £10,000 from the Heritage Lottery Fund (“HLF”) for their project “enhancing fundraising for the future”.
 A fundraising consultant was commissioned to help the Trust develop their knowledge, skills and confidence to achieve a step change in their ability to attract investment and donations from individuals and companies to support the plans for the museums and wider culture and heritage.